DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Graph View

 Also on the landing page is a global graph view of all content on my site.
 This is inspired by the graph views implemented in [Quartz](https://quartz.jzhao.xyz/features/graph-view) and [Obsidian](https://help.obsidian.md/plugins/graph).
-I chose to roll my own implementation from scratch, making use of the HTML `<canvas>` element canvas to render the nodes.
+I chose to roll my own implementation from scratch, making use of the HTML `<canvas>` element to render the nodes.

-Most graph view systems show the association between individual pages based on how they link to one another, but as my site is already rather complex, I chose to forgo this.
+Most graph view systems show the association between individual pages based on how they link to one another, but, as my site is already rather complex, I chose to forgo this.
 Any system capable of identifying all these relationships would incur significantly longer build times that would exponentially increase as the amount of content grows.
-Speaking of which, given the amount of content on this site, it would also be extremely noisy, making it almost useless on a global scale.
+Speaking of which, given the amount of content on this site, it would also be extremely visually noisy, making it almost useless on a global scale.

-As such, my implementation does not show direct associations between pages beyond hierarchy and is perhaps better described as a visual sitemap -- especially as it pulls in my [`sitemap.xml`](/sitemap.xml) for data.
+As such, my implementation does not show direct associations between pages beyond hierarchy and is perhaps better described as a visual sitemap [^2] -- especially as it pulls in my [`sitemap.xml`](/sitemap.xml) for data.
 I have excluded paginated pages, as I don't see any benefit from them appearing in the graph.

-Groups of nodes are coloured based on the accent colours of the section of my site they belong to, and the size of each parent node is proportional to the number of children nodes it has.
+Groups of nodes are coloured based on the accent colours of the section of my site they belong to, and the size of each parent node is proportional to the number of child nodes it has.
 Nodes without child nodes ignore this and are made bigger for visibility.
 All nodes are presented with their URL slugs, though these slugs are only visible when you sufficiently zoom in to ensure readability.
 The full URL is exposed when interacting with them, so one can see what page they represent and navigate to their destination.

 All nodes on the graph are computed with a rudimentary physics system.
 Nodes are attracted to their parents, lightly repulse each other, and spring forces keep them from overlapping or being too spread apart to achieve a usable and aesthetically coherent appearance.
-To avoid all the nodes shooting off into the ether on initial layout, their velocity is limited, and there is some damping to avoid jittering.
+To avoid all the nodes shooting off into the aether on initial layout, their velocity is limited, and there is some damping to avoid jittering.
 There is also a centre force which gently pulls nodes towards the graph's origin point if they're too far out.

 You can also drag them around to rearrange and manipulate them -- this isn't particularly useful, but is a lot of fun.
 While a user is moving a node, it is 'pinned' to avoid physics interfering.